With summer in full swing, the new water park at the Hilton Anatole opens at the perfect time to enjoy a weekend getaway to Dallas.

 It's at the Hilton Anatole.

-The water park, the only one of its kind in the area, is the perfect complement to a weekend stay at the Anatole, just minutes from Downtown Dallas.
+The water park, the only attraction of its kind in the area, is the perfect complement to a weekend stay at the Anatole, just minutes from Downtown Dallas.
 Relish the hotel's premium location in the Design District with quick access to restaurants like Meddlesome Moth, Rodeo Goat and El Bolero.
 The hotel, originally built by the Crow family (known for the Crow Collection of Asian Art, a well-known Asian art museum in the Dallas Arts District) is one of the largest in the South.

 It's for hotel visitors only.